nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MA_AQUARIUM_DESIGN.md

 ## Time to Build

-You and you teammates will construct of the site for Martin.
+You and you teammates will construct the site for Martin.